abhinavvv03/Rubber-Duckey/Payload---WiFi-key-grabber.md

 ### Change the following things;
 * **ACCOUNT**: Your **gmail account**
 * **PASSWORD**: Your **gmail password**
+* Make sure your Gmail password does not start with a capital letter, in some locales this causes the quote to be merged with the letter; 'Ä' '"A'
 * Make sure you have allowed less secure apps to login on your google account;
 * https://support.google.com/accounts/answer/6010255
 * **RECEIVER**: The email you want to send the contents of 'log' to